 Central Hawke's Bay District has changed and we are preparing a District Plan that reflects who we are today and our aspirations for the future.

-Council prepared a Summary of Submissions, which includes details of changes sought to the Plan in the submissions and are now organising the hearing of submissions over this year.
+Council staff then prepared a Summary of Submissions, which includes details of changes sought to the Plan by submitters, and are now organising the hearing of submissions over this year.
 The matters raised have been sorted into seven topic groups, with hearings on each topic group expected to take about three days.

 The District Plan Review Timeline